jabney/swiftSet/README.md

 swiftSet.js
 ===========

-swiftSet.js provides a javascript `Set` data type for storing unique values and performing basic set operations _swiftly_.
-It also includes a discrete-value `Histogram` class which is used as a backing object for `Set`, although it can also be used on its own. swiftSet can handle numeric values, strings, and objects if they're properly configured.
+`swiftSet.js` provides a javascript `Set` data type for storing unique values and performing basic set operations _swiftly_.
+It also includes a discrete-value `Histogram` class which is used as a backing object for `Set`, although it can also be used on its own. `swiftSet.js` can handle numeric values, strings, and objects if they're properly configured.
 Virtually any type of object can be part of a `Set`.

 Contents
 + [Set](#set)